 “Nerd.
 So, fairly recent?”

 “Yeah.
 A couple of years.
 I was just a kid at the time.
 About Kinsey’s age.”
 He stared up into the tree.
 Looking for the monkey?
 The forest here was thick, likely watered by the spray from the floods.
-There was only a thin coil of blue sky visible between the trees reaching up the walls of the gorge.
+There was only a thin coil of blue sky visible between the trees that reached up the walls of the gorge.
 It was like I could reach up and touch Heaven through that narrow gap, but only if I chose to.

 Sirhan nodded on my shoulder.
 “I liked reading about science.
 I wanted to be a paleontologist.
 I wanted to build museum replicas.”